Welcome

 Key Term: Plea and Trial Preparation Hearing (PTPH)

-A pre-trial Crown Court hearing where the defendant enters a plea, issues for trial are identified, and directions and timetables are set to ensure case readiness.
+A formal Crown Court hearing at which the defendant enters a plea, issues for trial are identified, directions for pre-trial preparation are given, and a timetable to trial is set.

 Key Term: Disclosure